-The mean bonus gap has decreased again which is great news.
-Key to this success has been the new reward framework launched in 2018 and updated again in 2022, which made a key difference as we ensured parity between males and females in similar roles across the business.
+Overall, the bonus gap has decreased which is great news.
+Our new reward framework launched in 2018 made a key difference as we ensured parity between males and females in similar roles across the business.
+We're hopeful that the trend for 2022 will see this reduction in the difference between women and men continue to reduce.